firuzamammadova/WeatherForecastingApp/README.md

 ## Default User
 There is default User Credentials and Data , If you want to use :
 Email : administrator@localhost
 Password: Administrator1!

 ## Features

-Fetch Current Weather: The service fetches current weather data from the Visual Crossing Weather API.
+- **Fetch Current Weather**: The service fetches current weather data from the Visual Crossing Weather API.
-Request by City/Date: Clients can request weather data for a specific city and date.
+- **Request by City/Date**: Clients can request weather data for a specific city and date.
-Extendable: The service is designed to be extendable, allowing for future enhancements and additional features.
+- **Extendable**: The service is designed to be extendable, allowing for future enhancements and additional features.

 Navigate to https://localhost:5001.
 The application will automatically reload if you change any of the source files.